-RegAddr [3:0] Reg Name Dir Bit Description 1001b тмо Wr [31:0] Define timeout value for waiting ARP reply packet after sending ARP request.
-The counter is run under 125 MHz, so timer unit is equal to 8 ns.
+RegAddr [3:0] Reg Name Dir Bit Description 1001b ТМО Wr [31:0] Define timeout value for waiting ARP reply packet after sending ARP request.
+The counter runs by using 156.25 MHz, so timer unit is about 6.4 ns.
 IntOut is asserted to '1' when the ARP reply is not received in time.
 This value is recommended to be more than 0x6000.
 Rd The details of timeout interrupt.
 [0]-Timeout from not receiving ARP reply packet After timeout, IP resends ARP request until ARP reply is received.
-[8]-Rx packet ignored because of Rx data buffer full [9]-Rx packet ignored because of checksum failed [10]-Rx packet ignored because of MacRxUser error 1010b PKL Wr [15:0] UDP data length of one Tx packet in byte unit.
-Valid from 1-16000.
-Default value is 1472 byte /Rd which is the maximum size for non-jumbo frame.
+[8]-Rx packet ignored because of Rx data buffer full [9]-Rx packet ignored because of checksum failed [10]-Rx packet ignored because of MacRxError error 1010b PKL Wr [15:0] UDP data length of one Tx packet in byte unit, but the length must be aligned to 8-byte. /Rd Valid from 8-16000.
+Default value is 1472 byte which is the maximum size for non-jumbo frame that is aligned to 8-byte.
+Bit[2:0] of this register is ignored by the IP.
 During running Send data command (Busy='1'), the user must not set this register.
 Similar to TDL register, the user does not need to set PKL register again when the next command uses the same packet length.
 1110b SRV Wr/ [0] '0': Client mode (default).
 After RST register changes from '1' to '0', the IP sends ARP request to Rd get Target MAC address from the ARP reply returned by the target device.
 IP busy is deasserted to '0' after receiving ARP reply.
 '1': Server mode.
 After RST register changes from '1' to '0', the IP waits ARP request from the Target to get Target MAC address.
 After receiving ARP request, the IP generates ARP reply and then de-asserts IP busy to '0'.
-Note: In Server mode, when RST register changes from '1' to '0', the target device needs to resend ARP request for UDP1G IP completing the IP initialization.
+Note: In Server mode, when RST register changes from '1' to '0', the target device needs to resend ARP request for UDP10G IP completing the IP initialization.
 1111b VER Rd [31:0] IP version